 Customer credit risk is managed by top management subject to the Company's established policy, procedures and control relating to customer credit risk management.
 Credit quality of a customer is assessed based on credit rating and individual credit limits are defined in accordance with this assessment.
+Outstanding customer receivables are regularly monitored and each bit marks to paging customers are generally covered by letters of credit in sustained and control to paging customers.

-Outstanding customer receivables are regularly monitored and any other processing of the procesing of the processing of the processing of th a customer is assessed to accurate fating and individual term initia are certified in accordance with that assessment.
-Outstanding customer it certified in a customer are generally covered by letters of credit insurance.
+a customer is assessed obsect of creat rating and individual creat minus are cultured in accordance with this assessment.
+Outstanding customer tectivates at regularly individual and any shipments to major customers are generally covered by letters of credit or other forms of credit insurance.

 An impairment analysis is performed at each reporting date on an individual basis for major customers.
 In addition, a large number of minor receivables are grouped into homogenous groups and assessed for impairment collectively.
 The calculation is based on losses historical data.
 The maximum exposure to credit risk at the reporting date is the carrying value of each class of financial assets.
-During the period, the Company made no write-offs of trade receivables, it does not expect to receive future cash flows or recoveries from collection of cash flows previously written off.
-As significant outstanding trade receivables are outstanding from holding company credit risk related to these receivables is considered to be low.
-The Company has a detailed review mechanism of overdue customer receivables at various levels within organisation to ensure proper attention and focus for realisation and based on assessment performed management has concluded that impact of expected credit loss.
+During the period, the Company made no write-offs of trade receivables it does not expect to receive future eash flows or recoveries from collection of eash flows previously written off.
+As significant outstanding trade receivable are outstanding from holding company credit risk related to these receivables is considered to be low.
+The Company has a detailed review mechanism of overdue customer receivables at various levels within organisation to ensure proper attention and focus for realisation and based on assessment performed management has concluded that impact of expected credit loss is not material and current provision made against trade receivable is adequate to cover the provision on account of expected credit loss.